papalqi/obsidian-open-in-cursor/README.md

 ### How to Use

-There are three ways to open the current note in Cursor:
+There are two ways to open the current note in Cursor:

 1. Click the "Open in Cursor" button in the status bar
-2. Use the keyboard shortcut `Ctrl/Cmd + Shift + C`
-3. Execute "Open current file in Cursor" from the command palette (`Ctrl/Cmd + P`)
+2. Execute "Open current file in Cursor" from the command palette (`Ctrl/Cmd + P`)

 ### Window Management